GMU Digital Design News

 The mysterious New York nanny who helped shape 20th-century street photography

 For much of her life, Vivian Maier was something of a mystery.
-Her photographic talent went largely unrecognized because she kept her work a secret from most of the people who knew her, including the New York and Chicago families…
+Her photography talent went largely unrecognized because she kept her work a secret from most of the people who knew her, including the New York and Chicago families…

 Vibrant and bold, Oscar Joyo’s latest body of work which was exhibited at Thinkspace Projects in Los Angeles, vibrates the retina; while delving into his childhood memories childhood in Malawi and themes of Afrofuturism.
-We interviewed the artist and discussed his fascination with…
+We interviewed the artist and discussed his fascination…

 The insect that painted Europe red